The study of PHYSICAL PHENOMENA and PHYSICAL PROCESSES as applied to living things.

 • The division includes the Biomedical Technology Branch, the Biophysics Branch, and the Bioinformatics and Computational Biology Branch. (nih.gov)

-• The biophysics community at Princeton attacks these challenges from all angles, combining cutting edge precision experimental measurements and biological manipulation with fundamental theory and phenomenology to make sense of complex biological phenomena. (princeton.edu)
+• The biophysics community at Princeton attacks these challenges from all angles, combining cutting-edge experiments with fundamental theory to make sense of complex biological phenomena. (princeton.edu)

 • Ken has been teaching an introductory biophysics course since 1998 and won the University of Lethbridge's Distinguished Teaching Award in 2008. (dummies.com)